SvenAelterman/BitnamiWordPressOnAzureTerraform/src/split-deployment/Site/README.md

 In order to separate the Terraform state for different sites, you will use [Terraform workspaces](https://developer.hashicorp.com/terraform/cli/workspaces).
 Each workspace will have its own state file.

-After running the bootstrap deployment, you'll find a backend.tf file in this folder that does not specify a key.
+After running the bootstrap deployment, you'll find a backend.tf file in this folder.
 If you don't want to run the bootstrap, you can create a backend.tf file manually.

 ```hcl
 terraform {